What to feed a rabbit downloadable sheet

 Research shows that this causes: “predator confusion, due to perceptual distraction from the ‘blinking tail’ stimulus emerging from the rhythmic motion of the running prey.”

-Essentially, the predator sees the white of the tail and tries to follow it.
+Essentially, the predator sees the white tail and tries to follow it.
 The quick zig-zagging motion of the rabbit makes the white move quickly, making it hard to track and throwing the predator’s sense of perception off.
 This confusion gives the rabbit time to escape.

 How Long Are Rabbit Tails?

 In the past, a rabbit’s tail was known as a scut, which referred to the short erect tail of a rabbit, hare, or deer.
-The word isn’t used as often anymore, although some people do still prefer it.
-You might even hear people use the term’ scuttlebutt’ which refers to a rabbit running away from a predator.
-This isn’t a scientific term, but it is cute!
+The word isn’t used as often anymore, although some still prefer it.

 Why Does My Rabbit Tuck In Its Tail?

-The tail tends to be tucked in because it evolved that way to keep them safe.
-A shorter tail means they can get back into the warren quickly and ‘disappear’ after running away from a predator.
-It also ensures a predator doesn’t have anything to grab onto, as a long tail may mean they could be caught!
-Having their tail tucked in also helps to keep it safe from accidental harm, as it’s quite fragile when stretched out.
+It also ensures a predator has nothing to grab onto, as a long tail may mean they could be caught!
+Their tail tucked in also helps keep it safe from accidental harm, as it’s quite fragile when stretched out.

-It’s likely that in the past, rabbits with shorter tails could more easily escape predators while rabbits with longer tails couldn’t.
 So, the rabbits with shorter tails were the ones who reproduced and passed on shorter tails to their babies.
 The shape, size, and position of a rabbit’s tail have evolved over many years so that the rabbit can function optimally.

 How to Look After Your Rabbit’s Tail